jakubigla/html-to-pdf-vagrant/README.md

   - Bring the VM up: ```vagrant up```
   - Run ```make convert``` from your host
   - Magic.
 Check your ```./pdf``` folder

+TODO:
+  - Add Docker as an alternative for Vagrant